MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 The essential concept behind the framework is to decouple the common structure, information, and operations from the specific service information content.
-Firstly, the Generic API Framework defines a set of design rules and patterns that are applied across all Allegro, Interlude and Legato APIs.
+Firstly, the Generic API Framework defines a set of design rules and patterns that are applied across all Allegro, Interlude, and Legato APIs.
-Secondly, the service-independent information of the framework focuses on a model of a particular Allegro, Interlude or Legato functionality and is agnostic to any of the service specifications.
+Secondly, the service-independent information of the framework focuses on a model of a particular Allegro, Interlude, or Legato functionality and is agnostic to any of the service specifications.
 For example, this standard is describing the Performance Monitoring model and operations that allow provisioning of the performance objectives of any service.